 Here is a breakdown of which power meters can measure left/right power:

-1. PowerTap is listed twice because their P1 pedals measure actual L/R power, whereas their C1 Chainring measures estimated L/R power.
+1. PowerTap is listed twice because their P2 pedals measure actual L/R power, whereas their C1 Chainring measures estimated L/R power.

 2. PowerPod doesn’t display left/right data in real-time on your head unit like the other actual L/R power meters on this list.
 However, using its PowerStroke software (a $99 upgrade), you can analyze left/right power as well as other data, post-ride

-However, for the sake of completeness, we want to mention the downsides here, even though they’re limited.
-When purchasing a power meter capable of left/right data, you should realize that your risk of problems increases (at least in theory) since you will have multiple power sensors on your bike.
+Lastly, for the sake of completeness, when purchasing a power meter capable of left/right data, you should realize that your risk of problems increases (at least in theory) since you will have multiple power sensors on your bike.
 (Note however that we have had great success with all the left/right power meters we sell – so we view this risk as fairly remote).
 In addition, left/right power meters can be heavier as they contain two power sensors and two batteries.
 But we’re talking just a few additional grams here so we don’t think it’s anything to get hung up on.

-However, determining your real left/right power distribution isn’t as simple as taking your average left/right power balance from your last ride to the coffee shop.
+Determining your real left/right power distribution isn’t as simple as taking your average left/right power balance from your last ride to the coffee shop.
 Your power distribution can fluctuate based on a number of factors including seated vs. standing; pushing hard vs. taking it easy; fresh vs. fatigued; high vs. low cadence and more.
 You need to perform some proper tests in order to gain a clear understanding of your left/right power distribution across these different variables.
-Once you have the data, it’s time to crunch some numbers and put together a plan to address any weaknesses.
+Once you have the data, if you feel you have imbalance that’s worthy of addressing, it’s time to crunch some numbers and put together a plan to address any weaknesses.